 Marling Hall by Angela Thirkell (1942)

-As war continues, the Marlings cope with friends, relatives, and “outsiders.”
+As the war continues, the Marlings cope with friends, relatives, and “outsiders.”
 The definition of an “outsider” is a subtle one; the Harveys, a brother and sister who rent a nearby house for the duration seem eminently suited for inclusion.
 Gradually, however, through a series of misadventures, mostly involving chickens, their landlady, Mrs. Smith (one of the local non-gentry eccentrics) turns out to be “one of our own.”
 Utter confusion surrounds building a hen coop, chasing chickens, and futile attempts at foiling Mrs. Smith.
 Lucy, the younger Marling daughter, barges about noisily managing and mismanaging, but in the end, is sensitive to the growing attachment between her friend Capt.
 Barclay and her widowed sister Lettice.
 Miss Bunting (retired governess) and Miss Merriman (companion to the redoubtable Lady Emily Leslie) are instrumental in thwarting the charming but philandering cousin David so as to snare Lettice for Barclay.
 As an added bonus the Harveys’ housekeeper becomes engaged to the local carpenter and their maid to Ed Pollett, “immune to education” but an exceptionally competent handyman.

 Growing Up by Angela Thirkell (1943)

 The location of Beliers Priory in East Barsetshire, home to Sir Harry and Lady Waring, gives us a chance to enjoy some of Thirkell’s delightful place names.
 The main RR line at Winter Overcotes serves Shearing Junction, Winter Underclose, and Worsted.
 Nearby are Lambton, Fleece, Skeynes, and Eiderdown.
-As war drags on, the Warings host a convalescent hospital for soldiers as well as billeting their niece Leslie, and Capt.
+As the war drags on, the Warings host a convalescent hospital for soldiers as well as billeting their niece Leslie, and Capt.
 Noel and Lydia Merton from West Barsetshire.
-Romance proceeds apace “downstairs” as well as “upstairs” with a trio of followers (including a “Barkis is willin” character) pursuing Selina, the housemaid, to a most suitable conclusion.
+Romance proceeds apace “downstairs” as well as “upstairs” with a trio of followers (including a “Barkis is willin'” character) pursuing Selina, the housemaid, to a most suitable conclusion.
 Philip Winter and Leslie meet, create, and resolve their difficulties.
 As Lydia observes they are “growing up” and the stationmaster with a POW son, Tommy Needham’s amputated arm, and everyone’s uncertainty re: absent friends and relatives are somber counterpoints to the prevailing attitude of “soldiering on.”

 The Headmistress by Angela Thirkell (1944)